As of 05/13/2021 (Note: we will update this page regularly as conditions change.)

 How strict do I still need to be about social distancing while hiking/walking and generally spending time outside?

 Social distancing isn’t just about protecting yourself; it’s about protecting those at the highest risk of contracting COVID-19 and succumbing to extreme symptoms.
-When outside, the risk of spread is lower, but not by much if you’re sitting or standing in place or if you’re moving along at the same pace as someone else.
-We recommend that you keep your 6-foot distance if staying in one spot or if walking/running/hiking with someone who is not a member of your household or “pod”.
+When outside, the risk of spread is much lower, but not by as much if you’re sitting or standing in place or if you’re moving along at the same pace as someone else.
+If unvaccinated, we recommend that you keep your 6-foot distance (and/or wear a mask) if spending time with someone who is not a member of your household/pod, especially if they are also unvaccinated.
+Unvaccinated children should keep their 6 foot distance from unvaccinated adults as well.

 What about taking my kids to the playground?

-The virus can live on surfaces for hours to days, longer on porous surfaces like upholstery and shorter on hard surfaces like metal -- but there is little evidence to support the fact that the virus spreads in that way.
-Therefore, it is generally safe to bring your children to the playground.
-Just make sure that they wear a mask if they are 2 years and older (and don’t have medical breathing difficulties) and keep 6 feet away from others who are not members of their household/pod.
+While the virus can live on surfaces for hours to days, there is little evidence to support the fact that the virus spreads in that way.
+Therefore, it is generally safe to bring your unvaccinated children to the playground.
+Just make sure that they wear a mask if they are 2 years and older (and it's not medically contraindicated) and aren't able to keep 6 feet away from unvaccinated adults and children who are not members of their household/pod.
 Kids as young as 2 can be excellent about wearing masks for long periods and keeping their distance if taught -- it becomes a new normal and does not hinder their play.
+If the kids can keep 6 feet away from others at all times, they should be safe outside without a mask.
 Bring hand sanitizer with you to use periodically as they play (since touching their face is inevitable) and before they eat a snack.
 Also, note that many public restrooms in parks are closed, so have a potty plan.

 What about picnicking and camping?

-Picnicking can be ok in small groups.
-As long as you follow CDC or local guidelines (whichever are more strict) for the number of people in an outdoor gathering, mask up when not eating, and practice social distancing within your group (if not with household/pod members and especially when eating and unmasked), it is reasonably safe to picnic outside and is a great way to see loved ones.
+If not fully vaccinated, picnicking can still be ok in small groups.
+As long as you follow CDC or local guidelines (whichever are more strict) for the number of people in an outdoor gathering and follow mask and social distancing guidelines, it is reasonably safe to picnic outside and is a great way to see loved ones.

-Similar guidelines would apply for camping, with the additional guideline that we recommend you only visit campsites within a reasonable driving distance of your home and that require minimal contact with people and businesses outside of your community to lessen the spread of the virus.
-While at the campground, practice social distancing and masking when near those not in your household/pod.
+Similar guidelines would apply for camping, with the additional guideline that, if you are not vaccinated, we recommend you only visit campsites within a reasonable driving distance of your home and that require minimal contact with people and businesses outside of your community to lessen the spread of the virus.
+While at the campground, practice social distancing and masking if you're unvaccinated and near those not in your household/pod.

 Can I finally travel to my favorite hiking and camping spots?

-We’d recommend not quite yet, but we totally understand the urge.
+If you are not yet vaccinated, we do not recommend that you travel long distances just yet.
 The longer a distance you travel and the more people you come in contact, the higher the likelihood of spreading or contracting the virus.
-Even if driving instead of flying, from public restrooms to gas stations to food and supply runs, you will be coming in constant, needless contact with others.
-Besides, the small towns that are often near those spots cannot absorb and deal with an outbreak the way that larger population centers can -- you’d be negligently endangering their lives and their fragile economy.
-All of that said, we are optimistic that, by summer 2021, with enough people vaccinated, travel might become far safer (especially if practicing social distancing and masking).
+Even if driving instead of flying, from public restrooms to gas stations to food and supply runs, you will be coming in constant contact with others.
+Besides, the small towns that are often near those spots cannot absorb and deal with an outbreak the way that larger population centers can.
+All of that said, we are optimistic that, by summer 2021, with enough people vaccinated, travel in general might become far safer.
 Stay tuned to the CDC for guidance on that, and we will be sure to update.

 What about visiting National Parks, National Monuments, Wildlife Preserves, State Parks, trails, etc.?